sourceryinstitute/OpenCoarrays/README.md

 OpenCoarrays offers similar investment-protection to compiler developers.
 Compilers make high-level communication and synchronization requests through OpenCoarrays, which translates the requests into lower-level calls to a user-specified communication library.
 A user of an OpenCoarrays-compatible compiler can link compiler-generated object files to the communication library deemed most appropriate and efficient for the target application and platform.
 Currently supported communication libraries include the Message Passing Interface ([MPI](http://www.mpi-forum.org)) and the Global Address Space Network ([GASNet](http://gasnet.lbl.gov)).

 ## Compatible Compilers ##
-The current developer version of GNU Fortran ([GFortran](https://gcc.gnu.org/wiki/GFortranBinaries)), which is part of [GCC 5](https://gcc.gnu.org/), is OpenCoarrays-compatible.
+Since version 5.0.0, the GNU Fortran ([GFortran](https://gcc.gnu.org/wiki/GFortranBinaries)) compiler, which is part of the GNU Compiler Collection ([GCC 5](https://gcc.gnu.org/)), is OpenCoarrays-compatible.
 If you would like to use OpenCoarrays with a different compiler, please let the compiler vendor and the OpenCoarrays project team know.

 ## Prerequisites ##
 We expect our LIBCAF_MPI library to be the default on systems that have MPI 3.0.
 LIBCAF_MPI is the most straightforward to install and use and the most robust in terms of its internal complexity.
-LIBCAF_MPI currently support the use of the [MPICH](http://www.mpich.org) implementation of MPI.
+LIBCAF_MPI currently supports the use of the [MPICH](http://www.mpich.org) implementation of MPI.
 We also recommend to use [MVAPICH](http://mvapich.cse.ohio-state.edu/) when possible in order to get higher performance.

 We also offer a LIBCAF_GASNet that builds atop the Global Address Space Networking ([GASNet](http://gasnet.lbl.gov)) communication library.
 We intend for LIBCAF_GASNet to be an ``expert'' alternative capable of outperforming MPI for some applications on some platforms.
 LIBCAF_GASNet requires greater care to configure and use.